 We are coffee snobs.
 I would love a fresh latte every morning.
 However, it is something we cut out years ago.
 The average American spends over $1100 on coffee a year.
 That’s almost $100 a month!
 Start making your coffee at home.

 This goes along with home-cooked meals.
-Ordering a BASIC lunch in NYC is around $15; so there goes $75 in one week.
+Ordering a BASIC lunch in NYC is around $15 even at some of the more famous affordable places to eat; so there goes $75 in one week.
 Remember when mom used to pack you a brown paper lunch while all the cool kids got to buy cafeteria food?
 It’s time to bring the old times back – be a brown paper lunch person again!

 Open profitable Bank accounts